cs10/su18/bios/JessicaBio.md

 I once made chocolate-covered jalepenos with white pepper for April Fools and gave it to some friends...it was awesome.

 ## WHAT COMMITMENTS WILL BE CONSUMING YOUR CYCLES THIS SEMESTER?
-Besides for CS10, CS61b and my work at ETS will be consuming my time.
+Besides for CS10, my work at ETS will be consuming my time.